-- 3) Updated the project area requirements to allow WRC projects located in coastal areas to add land to the project area after the first verification to accommodate landward expansion due to sea level rise, effective immediately.
-See Section 3.10.3 for details. - 4) Required project proponents to demonstrate contributions to a minimum of three SDGs in all monitoring reports verified after the effective date.
-Effective immediately for all projects that request registration or or after 20 January 2023.
+- ionis 2) Added a pipeline listing deadline for all AFOLU projects and extended the validation deadline to eight years for small-scale AFOLU projects and al ARR, wetland restoration and IFM (except LtPF) projects.
+Effective immediately for all AFOLU projects with a project start date on or after 20 July 2019 AFOLU projects with a start date on or before 20 July 2019 shall list on the pipeline on or before 20 July 2022 and complete validation within the relevant deadline as set out in Section 3.8. - 3) Updated the project area requirements to allow WRC projects located in coastal areas to add land to the project area after the first verification to accommodate landward expansion due to sea level rise, effective impediately.
+See Section 3.11.3 for details. - 4) Required project proponents to demonstrate contributions to a minimum of three SDGs in all monitoring report verified after the effective date.
+Effective immediately for all projects that request registration on or after 20 January 2023.
 Projects that request registration before 20 January 2023 shall demonstrate contributions to at least three SDGs by 20 January 2025.
-See Section 3.16 for details. - 5) Clarified that where projects concurrently certify activities under both the VCS Program and either the CCB or SD VISta Program, such projects may demonstrate compliance with safeguard requirements of the CCB or SD VISta Program alone.
+See Section 3.17 for details $\mathbf{x}^{\mathbf{0}}$ - 5) Clarified that where projects concurrently certify activities under both the VCS Program and either the CCB or SD VISta Program, such projects may demonstrate compliance with safeguard requirements of the CCB or SD VISta Program alone.
 Such projects need not demonstrate compliance with VCS safeguard requirements.
-See Section 3.17.1 for details.
+See Section 3.18.1 for details.